-Homes for Sale in Central Austin
+Homes for Sale in Central Austin, TX

 Homes in Central Austin consists of different styles from Victorian Homes, ’50s cottages, craftsman-style bungalows, contemporary lofts, modern houses, and high-rise condominiums.
 Many homes in the area today are revamped with modern features that are popular in today’s market.
 Decorative tile baths, chef-style kitchens, and master bedroom with walk-in suits are some of the features in each home in Central Austin.

 Central Austin is home to diverse neighborhoods developed from 1935 to 1970.
 Downtown Austin is one of the areas that are included within the neighborhoods to Central Austin alongside sought-after neighborhoods of Rosedale, Tarrytown, Hyde Park, Allandale, Crestview, and Violet Crown.
 Here is some of the neighborhoods located within Central Austin.

 Allandale is a quiet suburban neighborhood located at the North-Central part of Austin.
 It is one of the ideal neighborhoods to live in due to its accessibility to plenty of local roads, shops, and green spaces.
 Allandale is also one of the most walkable neighborhoods in Austin due to the low traffic and quiet feel.